 Mites carrying canine scabies are usually transmitted by direct dog-to-dog contact.
 The mite lives out its entire life cycle on the dog, but mites can survive up to 48 hours off a host.
 This means a puppy could pick up the mites simply by sleeping on a blanket used by an infected dog, or by sharing grooming tools like brushes.

-It takes as little as a week for signs of disease to develop following exposure.
+Most dogs develop symptoms about three weeks after exposure.
 The mite prefers sparsely-furred areas of the body, like the hock, elbow, area surrounding the eyes and muzzle, stomach, ear flap and the root of the tail.

 Signs of Sarcoptic Mange